extropium/leaflet_ionic/sql-for-data-science-1-master/week-3/README.md

 ### Best practices

-- qualify column names so that you know where data is c
+- qualify column names so that you know where data is coming from
+- do not make joins unneccessarily - joins are expensive
+- think about the t